Waypoint Journeys Presents

 Roman Theatres, Aramaic Prayers, Crusader Castles & the Old Cities of Damascus and Aleppo

 Syria spent more than a decade closed to organised travel.
-Today the corridor we operate — Damascus, the coast at Tartus, Palmyra, Homs, Hama, Apamea, and Aleppo — is open again to a small and steady stream of foreign visitors, and the country is one of the most extraordinary places a traveller can go right now.
-Six UNESCO World Heritage Sites.
+Today the corridor we operate — Damascus, Bosra, the Qalamun monasteries, Palmyra, the Crusader coast, Latakia, Aleppo, and the Dead Cities — is open again to a small and steady stream of foreign visitors, and the country is one of the most extraordinary places a traveller can go right now.
+This route reaches all six of Syria's UNESCO World Heritage Sites.
 Cities that have been continuously inhabited since the third millennium BC.
 Aramaic spoken in a mountain monastery the way it was spoken in the time of Christ.
 Damascus, the oldest continuously inhabited capital on Earth.

 "Most countries in the world have one or two great Roman sites.
 Syria has six UNESCO World Heritage cities, and you'll often have them entirely to yourself."